tienhv/facebook_data_scraping/README.md

 All images will be downloaded into folder `downloaded-photos`.
 The image filename will have 2 parts: 1st part contains the `target_username`, 2nd part is the random file name.

+*__Notes:__*
-*Notes: I've configured `THROTTLE` and `USER-AGENT` parameters in the settings.py.
+- I've configured `THROTTLE` and `USER-AGENT` parameters in the settings.py.
 It makes the query more reasonable with less "robot" browsing speed  and more legit user agent.
-Feel free to adjust it to your needs.*
+Feel free to adjust it to your needs.
+- Don't ask me about using Facebook Graph API.
+Facebook has removed the API access to friends data since v2.4, all you can read is your own information.
+So it's not much very useful here.

 __Disclaimer: this is an open-source project for educational purposes, please use it at your own risk, I'm not responsible for your account being banned by Facebook, nor your password is stolen.__